nyergler/nyergler.github.io/content/posts/2012-05-22-advice-for-the-new-guy.md

 <ul class="simple">
   <li>
-    <a class="reference external" href="https://github.com/nyergler/hieroglyph">Hieroglyph</a> (Follow your nose down into Sphinx and figure out how <tt class="docutils literal">.. noslides:</tt> works.)
+    <a class="reference external" href="https://github.com/nyergler/hieroglyph">Hieroglyph</a> (Follow your nose down into Sphinx and figure out how `.. noslides:` works.)
   </li>
   <li>
     <a class="reference external" href="http://mediagoblin.org/">MediaGoblin</a> (How is meddleware used?
 How’s it different than Django’s middleware?)
   </li>
   <li>
-    <a class="reference external" href="http://openhatch.org">OpenHatch</a> (How would you take the new mission framework and make it work for things like the <span class="caps">SVN</span> mission?)
+    <a class="reference external" href="http://openhatch.org">OpenHatch</a> (How would you take the new mission framework and make it work for things like the SVN mission?)
   </li>
 </ul>

 Really, just practice reading code.

 And four, explore the poetry of Billy Collins, a former poet laureate.
-I suggest the <span class="caps">CC</span>-licensed album of him reading his own work, [The Best Cigarette][3] .
+I suggest the CC-licensed album of him reading his own work, [The Best Cigarette][3] .
 Specifically “Another Reason I Don’t Keep a Gun In The House”, “Marginalia”, and “The Best Cigarette”.
 Maybe it’s just me, but listening to Collins calms me down and puts me in that space where I can be calm, creative, and make great software.

 So there you have it, my advice for the new guy.
 If I had to sum it up, it’s “tools and skills, not technologies”.
 And poetry.